vishuvaishnav/gold_prediction/README.md

 ## Introduction

 Predicting gold prices can be a valuable tool for investors and analysts.
 This project aims to build a model that predicts gold prices based on historical data.
-We use the Random Forest Regressor from the scikit-learn library to train the model.
+We use the Random Forest Regressor and Liner Regression from the scikit-learn library to train the model.

 ## Dataset